KamitaniLab/InterSiteNeuralCodeConversion/evaluation/README.md

 2. Run the `calculate_fmri_profile_pattern.py` to obtain the raw pattern correlation.

 The normalized correlation can be obtained by dividing the raw correlation by noise ceiling (note that voxels whose noise ceiling below 99th percentile threshold should be excluded).
 See `normalized_profile_correlation.ipynb` as an example.

-More to add for codes of other evaluations.